Estimated reading time: 8 minutes

 The first thing to do is check to make sure that you have a web host.
 Not sure if you have one or not?
 Well, web hosting isn’t free, and it’s usually a separate fee vs. your annual domain renewal.

 Well, website speed is pricey!
-However, with a little research and knowledge of what to look for, you’re sure to find a great deal within your price range.
+However, with a little research and knowing what to look for, you should be able to find a great deal.
+(Like this one through GreenGeeks!)

 2. Cache Memory